How Long is a Typical Bipolar Episode?

 New research (Solomon et al., 2010) published in The Archives of General Psychiatry sheds a little more empirical light onto this question.

-In a study of 219 patients with bipolar I disorder (the more serious kind of bipolar disorder), researchers asked patients to fill out an evaluation every 6 months for five years.
+In a study of 219 patients with bipolar I disorder (the kind of bipolar disorder with full-blown manic episodes), researchers asked patients to fill out an evaluation every 6 months for five years.
 The evaluation survey asked a number of questions to determine the length, type and severity of the person’s mood episodes.

 They discovered that for patients with Bipolar I disorder, the median duration for any type of mood episode — either mania or depression — was 13 weeks.